FBK-OpenIoT/mPickle/src/examples/README.md

 ### NumPy NDArray
 This example ([Link](/src/examples/numpy-ndarray/)) demonstrates how to serialize and deserialize complex Python objects, like NumPY arrays, using both the `mpickle` library for MicroPython and the standard `pickle` library for CPython.
 The goal of this demonstration is to illustrate how to preserve the data structure, type information, and values of complex objects when transferring data across different environments, such as from CPython to MicroPython.

+### NumPy LeNet-5 Neural Network
+This example ([Link](/src/examples/numpy-lenet5/)) demonstrates a complete neural network implementation using `mpickle` for model serialization.
+The example features a LeNet-5 convolutional neural network that can be trained on both MicroPython and CPython environments, with the trained model weights serializible using `mpickle` for cross-platform compatibility.
+For better performance, the model should be trained in a CPython environment and then moved to the MicroPython environment.
+If model is not trained, the example loads pretrained model weights obtained running the training script in CPython.

+The example includes:
+- **LeNet-5 Model**: Full implementation with forward pass, training, and evaluation capabilities
+- **Cross-Platform Training**: Optimized training routines for both MicroPython (memory-efficient, low detection performance) and CPython (full-featured, higher detection performance) environments
+- **Model Serialization**: Save and load trained model weights using mPickle
+- **Complete Workflow**: Data generation, training, evaluation, and model persistence

+This example showcases how `mpickle` can handle complex data structures (dictionary of Numpy NDArrays) like machine learning models, making it possible to train models in resource-rich environments and deploy them to resource-constrained MicroPython devices while maintaining full compatibility.

 ## Prerequisites
 To run these examples, you must first properly build MicroPython, including the `mpickle` library.
-If you plan to run the NumPy NDArray example, you will also need to include the `ulab` library.
+If you plan to run the NumPy NDArray example or the NumPY LeNet5 example, you will also need to include the `ulab` library.
 To add `mpickle` to your build, follow [this guide](/README.md#setup).

 ## Running an Example
 To execute an example, navigate to the corresponding example folder and run: